Alcibiades-Capital/valorem-website/site/about.md

 ---
-title: About us
+title: About Valorem
-description: We are building infrastructure for a more robust options ecosystem in DeFi.
+description: We help on-chain derivatives traders, market makers, and protocol integrators who are in need of competitive, liquid markets succeed by providing secure, standardized clearing and settlement systems.
 hero:
-  heading: Valorem develops decentralized options.
+  heading: Valorem is an intent based derivatives clearing and settlement protocol.
   text_markdown: |
-    We are building infrastructure for a more robust options ecosystem in DeFi.
-Find out more about our contributors, advisors, and backers below.
+    We help on-chain derivatives traders, market makers, and protocol integrators who are in need of competitive, liquid markets succeed by providing secure, standardized clearing and settlement systems.
 page_blocks:
   - _id: partners_all
     cards: